platehub/platehub.github.io/docs/templating-reference/tags.md

 `previous_text`
 the title for the previous page button.
 (Not required, default: &lsaquo;) -->

-The following code will paginate all the projects of the site.
+The following code will paginate all projects of the site.
 On each page, 2 projects will be available.

 <p class='no-margin'>Input:</p>
 ```liquid